Categories

 • Light social use

-The entry-level Reach B-Li model designed for quieter lifestyles and simple hearing needs.
+Basic hearing support designed for quiet lifestyles and simple listening environments.
 Click here to order!

 Best For: